fangq/mcx/mcxlab/README.txt

        seeds: (optional), if give, mcxlab returns the seeds, in the form of a byte array (uint8) for each detected photon.
 The column number of seed equals that of detphoton.
+       trajectory: (optional), if given, mcxlab returns the trajectory data for each simulated photon.
+The output has 6 rows, the meanings are
+                1:    index of the photon packet
+ 		2-4:  x/y/z/ of each trajectory position
+ 		5:    current photon packet weight
+ 		6:    reserved
+             By default, mcxlab only records the first 1e6 positions along all simulated photons; change cfg.maxjumpdebug to define a different limit.

   Example: